serra/wiki-to-doc/README.md

 ### Packaging

-Use bumpversion to, well, bump the version.
+Use `bumpversion` to, well, bump the version.
-This will update the version information in setup.cfg and other files.
+This will update the version information in

+ * setup.cfg
+ * setup.py
+ * wikidoc/_version.py

 It will add a tag to the current commit too.

 When this tag is pushed and detected by our CI system,